Mazar-i-Sharif: Demographics

-The city of Mazar-i-Sharif has a total population of 500,207, and is the fourth-largest city of Afghanistan by population.
-It has a total land area of 8,304 Hectares with 77,615 total number of dwellings.
+Mazar-i-Sharif has an estimated population of 568,013 people.
+In 2015 there were 77,615 dwelling units in the city.

 The November 2003 issue of National Geographic magazine indicated the ethnic composition as Pashtuns 15%, Hazaras 12%, Tajiks 53%, Turkmens 10%, and Uzbeks 20%.
 Occasional ethnic violence has been reported in the region in the last decades, mainly between Pashtuns and the other groups.
 In 2011 news reports mentioned assassinations taking place in the area but with no evidence as to who is behind them.

 The dominant language in Mazar-i-Sharif is an eastern dialect of Persian known as Dari, followed by Pashto, and Uzbek.